Menudo (group): Beginning and rise to fame

 In the early 1980s, Menudo had several hits, including "The Ghosts" ("Los Fantasmas") and a cover version of ABBA's "Do You Want" ("Voulez-Vous").
 They filmed three music videos for the song "Little Girl" ("Chiquitita"), including one with Puerto Rican music star Ednita Nazario (who sang with them and played the titular "Chiquitita" on the video).
 The group then released several moderately successful albums, including Fuego (Fire), which yielded hits "Ella A-A" ("Her"), "Fuego" ("Fire"), and "A Bailar" ("To Dance").
-They also made "Fui Hecho Para Amarte", which itself was also a cover, in that song's case of KISS's '"I Was Made For Lovin' You", but that song was not included in Fuego, and was released on their Xanadu album instead.
+They also made "Fui Hecho Para Amarte", which itself was also a cover, in that song's case of Kiss's '"I Was Made For Lovin' You", but that song was not included in Fuego, and was released on their Xanadu album instead.
+Producciones Padosa translated the popularity of the group into Menudo en apuros (1981), a chronicle series.